There are different ways to create and maintain your API documentation in APITree.

 After the initial creation of the API, the API documentation is displayed.
 By

-Expand All the API endpoints / domain models are
+clicking on Expand All the API endpoints / domain models are

 shown in detail.
 The menu entries in the left sidebar refer to the current API.

-Settings there is the possibility to switch comments on
+Under Settings there is the possibility to switch comments on

 and off and to delete the API again.
-Via
+Via API Editor the API

 can be edited in OpenAPI v2 format in JSON or YAML.